-I hate lemon candy, or pretty much anything that attempts to imitate the wonderful taste of fresh lemon.
+I hate lemon candy or pretty much anything that attempts to imitate the magnificent taste of fresh lemon.
 That’s because fresh lemon is a beautiful thing that can make almost anything look, smell and taste better.
 This lemon garlic pasta with shrimp dish that accentuates lemon in such a delicious way.

 I don’t know whether it was a Sicilian thing or not, but my mom’s sisters squeezed lemon on almost all of their veggies and salads.
 That and vinegar.
 Yep, they were big on lemon and vinegar.
 And I guess I inherited that from them.

 This lemon pasta tastes like someone spent hours in the kitchen preparing it, but it’s very simple to make.
-One of the things I learned from my mom when it comes to cooking: the best dishes are the simplest ones made with the freshest ingredients.
+One of the things I learned from my Sicilian mom is the best dishes are the simplest ones made with the freshest ingredients.

-A few nights ago, I celebrated my friend Lisa’s birthday at a lovely home in Aptos, CA. The hosts were so gracious, even letting me pick gorgeous, aromatic lemons from thier backyard.
+A few nights ago, I celebrated my friend Lisa’s birthday at a lovely home in Northern California.
+The hosts were so gracious, even letting me pick gorgeous, aromatic lemons from their backyard.

 - 1 pound spaghetti (I used whole wheat)